-It took a few tries, but Oregon followed suit in 2014 when a vote approved Ballot Measure 91.
-While this has been great for business, taxes, criminal proceedings, and general fun and games, it opened up a metaphorical can of worms from a legal perspective.
-It’s helpful to pause and ask how marijuana impacts child custody.
+It took a few tries, but Oregon legalized marijuana in 2014 when a state-wide vote approved Ballot Measure 91.
+This has been great for business, taxes, criminal proceedings, and general fun and games.
+It opened up a metaphorical can of worms, however, from a legal perspective.

 Even as more and more states vote for legalization, marijuana remains illegal on a federal level.
 Who can purchase it, where it’s sold, and when it can be used are heavily regulated.

 After legalization, prosecutors were quick to drop most pending misdemeanor possession cases.
 On the family court side of things, however, it continues to be an issue.

-This is still largely uncharted territory.
+Even years down the road, this remains largely uncharted territory.
 As a result, there’s not a ton of information when it comes to how legal marijuana impacts child custody battles.
 At least when it comes to statistics and hard numbers.

 What we do have to go on is an ever-increasing pool of anecdotal evidence from around the country.
 We hear horror stories of parents losing custody of their children for growing a handful of legal plants.

 Though the courts may rule these children were in no imminent danger, such cautionary tales are indicative of the shady gray zone legal marijuana currently inhabits.
-Especially when a case involves minor children.

 If you’re a parent who indulges, it’s in your best interest to know how marijuana use, legal or otherwise, may impact your custody situation in divorce and separation.